aishwaryamishra/robustest_documentation_source/hubroku.rst

 1. RobusTest Session Identifier - this will be used to uniquely identify your test case or test session assuming each test session is your test case

 Note that the values that you provide in the baseCapabilities.js file can be over-ridden at your test case level.

-Check the test_basic.js sample test case to understand better the writing of a Roku test case to run on RobusTest device lab
+Check the test_basic.js sample test case to understand better the writing of a Roku test case to run on RobusTest device lab.